PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/deterministic_simulation_testing/index.md

 **Verifying the system state is valid**

 At the moment, the simulation doesn't do anything because there are no assertions.
-Let's add an oracle that will receive a copy of the messages sent from replicas.
+Let's add an oracle -- something that has a bird's eye view of the system -- that will receive a copy of the messages sent from replicas.

 ```rust
 impl Oracle {